Skip to content

 HTML encoding

 • Extensions marked [EncodeOutput] (and deriving from AbstractHtmlExtension) HTML‑encode their output with WebUtility.HtmlEncode.
-These are date, time, int, money, string, and html.
+These are date, time, int, money, string, and html — under both profiles.